timur-harin/Sum24FlutterCourse/lib/templates/middleAssignment/README.md

 ## Classes and OOP Realization (2 points):

 Model the logic using classes such as ShowerSession, TemperaturePhase, and UserPreferences.
-Use mixins,abstracts ans so on ...
+Use mixins,abstracts and so on ...

 ## Riverpod State Management (3 points):